Rakib-Sardar-Code/Silver/README.md

 If you already have installed VS Code then you don't need to download and setup. but if you don't have installed already then download [VS Code](https://code.visualstudio.com/download). and then after download, follow some online instructions to setup vs code.
+*if you use any other code editor then don't worry you can do all this thing's there. we recommending you VS Code, because VS Code is powerful code editor, and it give us many extension that help us when we coding. ok you can learn more about vs code from online.

+# Let's started

+create a folder. then open this folder in vs code,
+- create a file naming "index.html"
+- create another file naming "main.js"